stefanschramek/iocage-plugin-sonarr/README.md

 1. Click the three dots next to the media dataset; in this example, it is called "media"
 2. Select "Edit ACL"
 3. Click the "Add ACL Item" button.
 A new section will appear at the bottom of the list of existing ACL items.
-4. Fill in the following:
+4. Fill in the following (*note that 351 is the correct user here*):

 ![ACL Permissions](https://github.com/stefanschramek/iocage-plugin-sonarr/blob/master/acl-permissions.png)